gcxchange-gcechange/SCW_Admin-V2/README.md

 - This webpart allows users to approve or reject community creation requests.

 - It retrieves and displays data from the "Request" SharePoint list.
-This list contains community creation requests stored by [this function app](https://github.com/gcxchange-gcechange/appsvc-fnc-dev-scw-list.git) when initiated through this web part [this web part](https://github.com/gcxchange-gcechange/spfx-scw).
+This list contains community creation requests stored by [this function app](https://github.com/gcxchange-gcechange/appsvc-fnc-dev-scw-list.git) when initiated through [this web part](https://github.com/gcxchange-gcechange/spfx-scw).

 - If the selected item from the list has a status value other than "Submitted," the request details will be displayed in a disabled format.
 Only one button link is provided to redirect back to the list of all requests.